 Now that we have defined globalization and internationalization, you should already have some idea of the differences between the two terms.
-Let’s have a close look at international business vs globalization.
+Let’s have a close look at international business and globalization.
 Globalization and Internationalization are often complementary (and sometimes used as synonyms).
 However, the easiest way to separate the terms is to think of internationalization as one of the first steps in the globalization process.

 Internationalization is the process of generalizing a product so that it can be presented in multiple languages without the need to redesign.
-In other words, an internationalization process definiton is the process of determining international markets and preparing your content and message in entering these markets.
+In other words, the internationalization process definition is the process of determining international markets and preparing your content and message for entering these markets.

 If we look at these definitions from a broader perspective, globalization sees the world as one huge country where cultures and content are homogeneous in nature.
-Internationalization sees a world that contains many countries distinguished by borders and cultures where exchanges between these countries are encouraged and actively pursued.
+Internationalization envisions a world that contains many countries distinguished by borders and cultures where exchanges between these countries are encouraged and actively pursued.